Possible solutions to the mysterious ἀναπληρῶν in St. Paul’s tongues-speech discourse of I Corinthians 14.

-New American Standard Bible (1995): how will the one who fills the place of the ungifted say the “Amen “(1)The above three Bible samples taken from the Biblos website.
+New American Standard Bible (1995): “how will the one who fills the place of the ungifted say the “Amen.”4

 More recent translations have taken a less-literal approach to resolve this ambiguity:

-New International Version (2008): “how can an otherwise uneducated person say “Amen”.(2)These two Bible samples taken from the Biblos website.
+New International Version (2008): “how can an otherwise uneducated person say “Amen.””5

 Ἀναπληρῶν is a participle based on the verb ἀναπληρόω.
 It is found in I Corinthians 14:16 as a present active masculine nominative singular.
 Some of the dictionaries support the English Bible translations emphasizing a group of listeners unable to understand, while others support the position theory.
 Here is a listing demonstrating the variances.

 Sophocles’ Greek Lexicon of the Roman and Byzantine Periods, captures the spirit of the English translation and offers this as his definition.
-“Locum impleo to fill the place, occupy the room of anyone.”(4)E.A Sophocles.
-Greek Lexicon of the Roman and Byzantine Periods.
-New York: Charles Scribner’s Sons.
-1900.
-Pg.
-149
+“Locum impleo to fill the place, occupy the room of anyone.”8

-The Greek-Latin Dictionary, Stephanus’ Thesaurus Graecae Linguae, takes it as a person who helps complete a task.
-The ἀναπληρῶν is someone who completes, supplies, sometimes finishes, sits among the uneducated, and to satisfy the uneducated on the word.(6)Stephanus Vol. 1.
-Col. 506; my translation from the Latin.
+The Greek-Latin Dictionary, Stephanus’ Thesaurus Graecae Linguae, understands it as a person who helps complete a task.
+The ἀναπληρῶν is someone who completes, supplies, sometimes finishes, sits among the uneducated, and to satisfy the uneducated on the word.10

 The Dictionnaire Grec-Française also agrees with Stephanus.
-The ἀναπληρῶν is someone who provides information such as missing words, stands in for someone else, and carries out a task.(7)A. Chassang.
-Dictionnaire Grec-Française.
-Paris: Garnier Frères.
-1865.
-No page numbers in book.
+The ἀναπληρῶν is someone who provides information such as missing words, stands in for someone else, and carries out a task.11

-Bauer-Arndt-Gingrich-Danker’s (BAGD) “The Greek English of the New Testament and Other Early Christian Literature,” suggests that the above English translations are weak.(8)BAGD 1979.
-Pg.
-59 It surmises that ἀναπληρῶν is a person or position that is replacing or representing those of the lay population.
+Bauer-Arndt-Gingrich-Danker’s (BAGD) “The Greek English of the New Testament and Other Early Christian Literature,” suggests that the above English translations are weak.12 It surmises that ἀναπληρῶν is a person or position that is replacing or representing those of the lay population.
 It is independent of τοῦ ἰδιώτου the layman.
 It should not be used as an adjective that further describes a layman because these are different entities.

 Perhaps clues can be found from translations based on the Greek.